genomic-medicine-sweden/jasen/README.md

 ./nextflow run main.nf -entry bacterial_default -profile staphylococcus_aureus -config configs/nextflow.base.config --csv=assets/test_data/samplelist.csv
 ```

 Start a new analysis with samples defined in `assets/test_data/samplelist.csv` using the staphylococcus_aureus profile.
+If nextflow has been added to the PATH, one should start the command with `nextflow` instead of `./nextflow`.

 Input files are defined in a csv file with the following format.
 All samples need to be of the same "type", meaning that they can be analyzed with the same analysis profile, defined in the nextflow config.